fastlane/ci/docs/xcode-version.md

 The file name must always be `.xcode-version`

+## File location

+The file must be located in the same directory as your Xcode project/workspace

 ## File content

 The file content must be a simple string in a text file